LOADING ...

 and said, "Kid, whad'ya get?"
 I said, "I get nothing, I had to pay

-$50 and pick up the garbage."
-He said, "What you arrested for, kid?"
+$50 and up the garbage."
+He said, "What were you arrested for, kid?"

 there, and the eyeball and all kinds of mean nasty things, till I

-said, "And creating a nuisance."
-And they all back, shook my hand,
+said, "And a nuisance."
+And they all came back, shook my hand,

 and we had a time on the bench, talkin about crime, mother stabbing,

-raping, all kinds of groovy things that we was talking about on the
+father raping, all of groovy things that we was talking about on the

-things, the Sargeant came over, had some paper in his hand, held it
+things, until the came over, had some paper in his hand, held it

 up and said.